comau-na/edo-ROS2/README.md

 # edo-ROS2

-This is a package that is currently being developed to create a wrapper class for the e.DO robot.
-The project will allow users to controll the e.DO directly from the command line.
+This package allows users to control an e.DO robot from a linux command line terminal.

 # Dependencies